 of replicating Herbert’s voice.

-I hereby pause to recognize that humility on their part.
+I hereby pause to recognize that admirable humility.

-It becomes immediately apparent that you have forsaken the high-quality,
+It becomes immediately apparent that you have moved out of the high-quality,

 highly polished writing craft of the first six novels,

 with at least two arguably deserving of a place

 Oriana Fallaci once said that the key to good writing was to revise, to revise,

 to revise; Shakespeare observed that “brevity is the soul of wit,”

 (correctly, it turns out!

 that Blaise Pascal apologized to a correspondent for the length of a letter,